CLA Transfer Students

 - Do these important things between receiving your offer of admission and beginning your first day of classes in Fall.

 - Don't worry about transfer credits just yet.
 The processing will take some time.
-You will be notified, via email, when your credits have been evaluated.
+You will be notified, via email, when your credits have been evaluated (mid July through Aug).
 Learn more about transfer credit from the Office of the Registrar.

 - Explore these helpful transfer specific resources for recently accepted transfer students.
-Including tips and resources for different transfer transitions that you may face.
-As well as advice from Cal Poly transfer students, and staff and faculty that were transfer students themselves!
+Read advice from Cal Poly transfer students, and staff and faculty that were transfer students themselves!

-Register for and attend both Transfer SLO Days and Week of Welcome (WOW).
-During each of these orientation events, you will get a chance to meet your CLA Advising team and your department.
+Register for and attend both Transfer SLO Days in August and Week of Welcome (WOW).
+During each of these advising/registration and orientation events, you will get a chance to meet your CLA Advising team and your department.
 We will get you acquainted with Cal Poly and make sure you have the information you need about fall registration.